 Don't let decongestants squeeze your heart

-During cold season, millions of Americans reach for an over-the-counter decongestant to clear a stuffy nose.
+During cough and cold season, millions of Americans reach for an over-the-counter decongestant to clear a stuffy nose.
 Some read the warning label: "Do not use this product if you have heart disease, high blood pressure, thyroid disease, diabetes, or difficulty in urination due to enlargement of the prostate gland unless directed by a doctor."
 Few heed it.